mahmoud-sharshar/Movies-API/backend/API_reference.md

 	- add a actor to a movie such that actor is existent in the system.
 	- Request Arguements: actor_id (must be a valid id of existing actor).
 	- Returns: success value.
+	- Authorization: Executive Producer only can access this endpoint and access token must be specified in the header of the request.
 - sample:
-	- Base url; `curl http://?????//movies/2/actors -X POST -H "Content-Type: application/json" -H "Authorization:Bearer {access_token}" -d '{"genre_id": 1}'`
+	- Base url; `curl https://fsnd-movie-api.herokuapp.com//movies/2/actors -X POST -H "Content-Type: application/json" -H "Authorization:Bearer {access_token}" -d '{"genre_id": 1}'`
 	- localhost: `curl http://127.0.0.1:5000/movies/2/actors -X POST -H "Content-Type: application/json" -H "Authorization:Bearer {access_token}" -d '{"genre_id": 1}' `
     - if the actor is not exist in this movie
     ```